Get A Quotation

 I want a specific type of paper for my business card.
 How do I choose them?

-You can make an appointment with the printer company directly to go and view their paper stock.
+You can make an appointment with a printer company directly to go and view their paper stock.
 You can then feel the paper and see if it is what you are looking for.
 Once you have the name of the paper type then the printer company will give you a quotation on your prints and they can print your business cards for you.
 Some paper can be quite expensive so just confirm the price with the printers while you are there.

 How many business cards should I print for each person?